d3vilh/raspberry-gateway/README.md

 ## Portainer

-Visit the Pi's IP address (e.g. http://localhost:9000/) (change `localhost` to your docker host ip/name) it will ask to set new password during the first startup - save it.
+Visit the Pi's IP address (*e.g. http://localhost:9000/ , change `localhost` to your Raspberry host ip/name*) it will ask to set new password during the first startup - don't forget it.

 ## Pi-hole

-Visit the Pi's IP address (e.g. http://localhost/) and use the `pihole_password` you configured in your `config.yml` file.
+Visit the Pi's IP address (*e.g. http://localhost/ , change `localhost` to your Raspberry host ip/name*) the default password is `ASobakaBosa666` it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L9) `config.yml` file in var `pihole_password`.
+Consider to change it before the installation as security must be secure.

 ## OpenVPN

-**OpenVPN WEB UI** can be accessed on own port(e.g. http://localhost:8080) and default preconfigured password is `Antosha` (shhh. its a secret).
+**OpenVPN WEB UI** can be accessed on own port (*e.g. http://localhost:8080 , change `localhost` to your Raspberry host ip/name*), the default user and password is `admin/gagaZush` preconfigured in `config.yml` which you supposed to [set in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L28) `ovpnui_user` & `ovpnui_password` vars, just before the installation.

-However you still can manage everything as usual, via CLI.

 The volume container will be inicialized by using the official OpenVPN `openvpn_openvpn` image with included scripts to automatically generate everything you need  on the first run:
  - Diffie-Hellman parameters